drloring/katacoda-scenarios/java-ms-config/java-2/step3.md

 Open `step-2/ws/values.yaml`{{open}}, to see we set the `repository: java-ws` and the `tag: "latest"` and, since we want to see the effects of multiple instances, we set `replicaCount: 3`.

 We also added some application specific environment variables to pass into the application.
-We appended `redishost=redis-master.db.svc.cluster.local` to the end of the file.
+We appended `redishost=redis-master.db.svc.cluster.local` and `redispass=password` to the end of the file.

 We also changed `step-2/ws/templates/deployment.yaml`{{open}} correcting the `containerPort: 8080` and commenting out liveness and readiness probes.